capnproto/capnproto/doc/language.md

   a type is wire-compatible with any specific parameterization, so long as you interpret the `AnyPointer`s as the correct type at runtime.

-* Relatedly, it is safe to cast an generic interface of a specific parameterization to a generic interface where all parameters are `AnyPointer` and vice versa, as long as the `AnyPointer`s are treated as the correct type at runtime.
+* Relatedly, it is safe to cast a generic interface of a specific parameterization to a generic interface where all parameters are `AnyPointer` and vice versa, as long as the `AnyPointer`s are treated as the correct type at runtime.
 This means that e.g. you can implement a server in a generic way that is correct for all parameterizations but call it from clients using a specific